CF-Backlog/reading-notes/day-two.md

 > Merging the page and info from github to my local drive was simpler than initially thought.

+> Cloning repository and adding to it via VSCode is gonna take some practice.

 [Back to Main](README.md)